airshipit/airshipui/DevelopersGuide.md

     ```
     ssh -L 7777:localhost:7777 -L 8001:localhost:8001 <id>@<remote_host>
     ```
-9. The Airship UI should be available at http://127.0.0.1:7777/ (you should see the Airship UI plugin on the left navigation pane)
+9. The Argo UI should be available at http://127.0.0.1:7777/#/argo-ui
-10. The argo ui should also be available at http://127.0.0.1:7777/#/argoui/argo

 ## Working with the Airship UI
-Airship UI utilizes the octant plugin to drive some of the functionality.
+Airship UI utilizes the Octant plugin to drive some of the functionality.
 Octant has a [plugin sample](https://github.com/vmware-tanzu/octant/blob/master/cmd/octant-sample-plugin/main.go) which is the basis of these instructions.

 ### Write a hello world plugin of your very own
 1. Clone the Airship UI repository (if not already done previously)